 - Bonding material used

-There are several potential hazards associated with the use of abrasive wheels depending on the type of equipment being operated, the working environment, and the materials the operator is working with.
-Some common abrasive wheel hazards are as follows:
+The potential hazards surrounding the use of abrasive wheels are highly dependent on the type of equipment being operated, the working environment, and the material one is working with.

 Employers must ensure that all persons who use work equipment have received adequate training for the purposes of health and safety, including training in the methods which may be adopted when using work equipment, and risks which such use may entail and the precautions to be taken.